akralj/xhr/README.md

 # xhr

 A small xhr wrapper.
-Designed for use with [browserify](http://browserify.org/).
+Designed for use with [browserify](http://browserify.org/) and node.js (by akralj)

 Browser support: IE8+ and everything else.